douglascvas/node-boot/README.md

 * `registerFactory(name: string|Function, factoryFn: Function, instance?: any)` - registers a function to be used a factory, so to be called to generate an instance for such name
   * `name: string|Function` - The name of the instance that will be produced.
 If it is a class, the name will be extracted from the class name.
 Example: *`database`*
   * `factoryFn: string` - The function that will be called to construct the instance.
 Example: *`MyShop.prototype.databaseFactory`*
-  * `holder` - Optional parameter.
+  * `context` - Optional parameter.
 This defines the instance from which the factory function will be called (consider it as the *`this`* from the function).
 It will be most probably a string, representing the name of the instance if you want node-boot to find/instantiate it automatically.
+It can also be a Class reference though, if you want that node-boot extracts the name for you.
 Example: *`myShop`*.

 * `registerValue(name: string, value: any)` - registers a value so that node-boot can use it to inject in other instances.
   * `name: string` - Name for the value.
 Whenever node-boot finds a parameter with this name in the constructor of a class being instantiated, it will inject the value passed as second parameter to this function.